 Send the emails and wait for associations to contact you.
 When they do, they will ask for your fee.
 This can initially be a challenge.
 Unless you have a firm fee of which you expect, you might say, My normal fee for a keynote is $2000, half-day $3000 or full day $4000 plus expenses.

 If you are just starting out, those fees might seem high; however, it’s important to realize that up to 30% of that will go to income tax.

 After a verbal agreement is made, unless the booking agency has a contract they use, you will need to develop and send a contract.
 Include everything you will do, i.e., length of programs, breaks that will be offered, etc. Then include all aspects expected of the booking agency, i.e., travel to and from the venue, mileage to and from the airport (if applicable) parking at the airport, airfare, booking the flight, meals, lodging, etc.

 If you allow them to film your program, make sure you get a copy of the tape.
-If you have books to sale, included a table for back-of-the-room (BOR) sales.
+If you have books to sell, included a table for back-of-the-room (BOR) sales.
 State that your honorarium of $*** will be provided to you immediately following the program.
-You want to leave with check in hand.
+You want to leave with a check in hand.

 Public speaking can be rush.
 All the best to you!